Yoplay8/Number-Analyzer/README.md

 # Abstract View
-This program will take in a set of numbers.
+The program will take in a set of numbers.
 Multiple numbers can be put on the same line separated with spaces.
-The user can then select any row of numbers that they entered and compare them to see the frequency of each number.
-All numbers are saved to a text file.
+The user can then select any row of numbers that they entered and compare them to see the frequency of each number in the set(s).

 # Full View
 This program will take in a set of numbers that can either have one or multiple numbers on each line separated with spaces.
 As of right now entering in more than one space between numbers will cause an error.
-Anything that's not a number is not allowed to be entered.
+Anything that's not a number is not valid.
 Decimals are not allowed which is fine because this program didn't need to include decimals.
 When the user enters in a number and the input is valid the new number will be saved to a file and added to the JList.

 The user will have the option to compare any numbers from the list that are highlighted.
 Nothing will happen if nothing is highlighted.
 Once compared another list will hold the frequency of each number and another list will hold all the rows that were selected.
 The list that holds the selected rows will additionally have numbers that may be highlighted green if the given number appeared in the line above.